-Arabic, Assamese, Bodo, Bengali, Chinese, Dogri, English, French, German, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Pali, Persian, Punjabi, Russian, Sanskrit, Santali, Sindhi, Tamil, Telugu, Urdu.
+Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, Urdu and English.

-NOTE (i) Candidates will not be allowed to offer the following combinations of subjects:-

-- (a) Political Science & International Relations and Public Administration: - (b) Commerce & Accountancy and Management: - Anthropology and Sociology: - (d) Mathematics and Statistics; - Agriculture and Animal Husbandry & Veterinary Science. (f) Management and Public Administration: - (g) Of the Engineering subjects, viz., Civil Engineering, Electrical Engineering and Mechanical Engineering-not more than one subject. - (h) Animal Husbandry & Veterinary Science and Medical Science. - (ii) The question papers for the examination will be of conventional (essay) type. (iii) Each paper will be of three hours duration.
-Blind candidates will, however, be allowed an extra time of thirty minutes at each paper.
+NOTE:

-(iv) Candidates will have the option to answer all the question papers, except the language papers viz.
-Papers I and II above in any one of the languages included in the Fighth Schedule to the Constitution of in English.

-(v) Candidates exercising the option to answer papers III to IX in any one of the languages included in the Eighth Schedule to the Constitution may, if they so de sire, give English version within brackets of only the description of the technical terms, if any, in addition to the version in the language opted by them.

-Candidates should, however, note that if they misuse the above rule, a deduction will be made on this account from the total marks otherwise accruing to them and in extreme cases, their script(s) will not be valued for being in an unauthorised medium.

-(vi) The question papers other than language papers will be set both in Hindi and English.

-(vii) The details of the syllabi are set out in Part B of Section-III.
+- (i) The question papers for the examination will be of conventional (essay) type. (ii) Each paper will be of three hours - duration. (iii) Candidates will have the option to - answer all the question papers, except the Qualifying Language papers Paper-A and Paper-B, in any of the languages included in the Eighth Schedule to the Constitution of India or in English. (iv) Candidates exercising the option to - answer Papers in any one of the languages mentioned above may, if they so desire, give English version within brackets of only the description of the technical terms, if any, in addition to the version in the language opted by them.
+Candidates should, however, note that if they misuse the above rule, a deduction will be made on this account from the total marks otherwise accruing to them and in extreme cases: their script(s) will not be valued for being in an unauthorized medium. - (v) The question papers (other than the literature of language papers) will be set in Hindi and English only. - (vi) The details of the syllabi are set out in Part B of Section III.

-"General Instructions (Preliminary as well as Main Examination)" :
+"General Instructions (Preliminary as well as Main Examination)":

 (i) Candidates must write the papers in their own hand.
 In no circumstances, will they be allowed the help of a scribe to write the answers for them.
-However, blind can-didates will be allowed to write the examination with the help of a scribe.
+However, blind candidates will be allowed to write the examination with the help of a scribe.Blind candidates will also be allowed an extra time of thirty minutes at each paper @ ten minutes per hour.